Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 \subsection{First passage time of Brownian motion in one dimension}

-We begin by introducing the notion of first passage time (FPT) in a general context, independent of any specific Brownian circuit implementation.
+We begin by introducing the notion of the FPT in a general context independent of any specific Brownian circuit implementation.
 In this subsection, we discuss a discrete and finite-state space consisting of $N$ states\cite{gardiner1985hsm,Redner_2001}.

-Let $\bm{p}$ be a probability vector whose component $p_i$ denotes the probability of being in state $i$.
+Let $\bm{p}$ be a probability vector whose component $p_i$ denotes the probability of being in the state $i$.
 The time evolution of $\bm{p}$ is governed by the master equation

 where $\Gamma$ is the transition rate matrix.
-We focus on one-dimensional Brownian motion with forward and backward transition rates $\gamma_+$ and $\gamma_-$, respectively.
-The corresponding transition matrix has the tridiagonal form:
+We focus on the one-dimensional Brownian motion with forward and backward transition rates $\gamma_+$ and $\gamma_-$, respectively.
+The corresponding transition matrix has the following tridiagonal form:

-The FPT is defined as the random time $\tau$ at which a trajectory first reaches the target state $N$, starting from some initial state:
+The FPT is defined as the random time $\tau$ at which a trajectory first reaches the target state $N$ starting from an initial state:

 The probability distribution of $\tau$ is denoted by $P_\text{f}(\tau)$, and its $l$-th moment is given by